-Exploration and abandonment costs during the three months ended March 31, 2023 increased primarily due to \$1.9 million in abandoned leasehold costs related to undeveloped acreage that was not in an area where the Company had current plans to drill and thus the leases were allowed to expire.
+Exploration and abandonment costs increased during the three months ended June 30, 2023 primarily due to higher plugging and abandonment costs related to increased activity centered around legacy vertical wells and six months ended June 30, 2023 primarily due to the aforementioned plugging and abandonment costs and \$1.9 million in abandoned leasehold costs related to undeveloped acreage that was not in an area where the Company had current plans to drill and thus the leases were allowed to expire.
 The Company remains committed to maintaining as much of its undeveloped acreage leasehold position as possible, but from time to time, certain acreage is not able to be extended at reasonable prices and we are not able to get a drilling rig in the area to drill in time to save the leases for a multitude of reasons.